cedrickchee/src/apps/wiki/docs/resources/machine-learning/language-models/transformer/transformer.md

 18. [REPLUG: Retrieval-Augmented Black-Box Language Models (paper)](https://arxiv.org/abs/2301.12652) by Meta AI et al., 2023 - TL;DR: Enhancing GPT-3 with world knowledge — a retrieval-augmented LM framework that combines a frozen LM with a frozen/tunable retriever.
 It improves GPT-3 in language modeling and downstream tasks by prepending retrieved documents to LM inputs. [[Tweet](https://twitter.com/WeijiaShi2/status/1620497381962977281)]
 19. [Progressive Prompts: Continual Learning for Language Models (paper)](https://arxiv.org/abs/2301.12314) by Meta AI et al., 2023 - Current LLMs have hard time with catastrophic forgetting and leveraging past experiences.
 The approach learns a prompt for new task and concatenates with frozen previously learned prompts.
 This efficiently transfers knowledge to future tasks. [[code](https://github.com/arazd/ProgressivePrompts)]
 20. [Large Language Models Can Be Easily Distracted by Irrelevant Context (paper)](https://arxiv.org/abs/2302.00093) by Google Research et al., 2023 - Adding the instruction "Feel free to ignore irrelevant information given in the questions." consistently improves robustness to irrelevant context.
+21. [Toolformer: Language Models Can Teach Themselves to Use Tools (paper)](https://arxiv.org/abs/2302.04761) by Meta AI, 2023 - A smaller model trained to translate human intention into actions (i.e. decide which APIs to call, when to call them, what arguments to pass, and how to best incorporate the results into future token prediction).
+22. [ERNIE 3.0 Titan: Exploring Larger-scale Knowledge Enhanced Pre-training for Language Understanding and Generation (paper)](https://arxiv.org/abs/2112.12731) by Baidu et al., 2021 - ERNIE 3.0 Titan is the latest addition to Baidu's ERNIE (Enhanced Representation through kNowledge IntEgration) family.
+It's inspired by the masking strategy of Google's BERT.
+ERNIE is also a unified framework.
+They also proposed a controllable learning algorithm and a credible learning algorithm.
+They apply online distillation technique to compress their model.
+To their knowledge, it is the largest (260B parameters) Chinese dense pre-trained model so far. [[article](http://research.baidu.com/Blog/index-view?id=165)]

 ### Transformer Reinforcement Learning